argenos/zotero-mdnotes/docs/_docs/templates.md

 The default templates can give you an idea of existing [placeholders and wildcards](/docs/placeholders).

 ### Mdnotes Default Template

+This template is used when you use the menu `Create mdnotes file`.

 {% raw %}

 ```markdown